"If you truly love Nature, you will find beauty everywhere."

 The composition of plant species varies among sites, but collectively seeps are diverse and support unique flora and fauna.
 Despite their small size, seeps add a distinct biological component to the matrix of upland forests.
 Many herbs, sedges, and mosses are restricted to forest seeps or other seepage wetlands.

-marsh violets.
-The second seep at Distant Hill Gardens, a Circumneutral Hardwood Forest Seep with a higher pH and
+and marsh violets.
+One of the seeps at Distant Hill is a Circumneutral Hardwood Forest Seep with a higher pH and

-richer soils, has both ostrich fern and silvery spleen-wort, both rich site indicators.
+richer soils.
+It supports ostrich fern and silvery spleen-wort, both rich site indicators.

 Characteristic Seep Plant Species: